-- Round Ligament Pain– Round ligament pain can occur during second trimester and can cause a sharp pain in the abdomen on either or both sides.
+- Round Ligament Pain – Round ligament pain can occur during the second trimester and can cause a sharp pain in the abdomen on either or both sides.
 The pain is caused by the stretching of the ligament that supports the uterus as the uterus grows.

 A pending miscarriage can also result in a sharp pain from the cramping.
 This raises concerns for expecting mothers who want to know the difference between normal cramping associated with the expanding uterus and cramping from a pending miscarriage.

-Contacting your healthcare provide to discuss your symptoms is always a right choice.
+Contacting your healthcare provider to discuss your symptoms is always the right choice.